Are you looking for a fun activity to do with your little ones this spring? You’ll love this simple frog craft for toddlers!

 This craft gives children an opportunity to strengthen motor skills as they cut and paste colored paper onto the frog template.

-Download the template below, provide your child with colored paper and glue, and have them decorate their frog as they’d like.
+Download the template below, provide your child with colored tissue paper and glue, and have them decorate their frog as they’d like.

 Frog Craft for Toddlers

-This simple activity can be added to so many of your spring lesson plans.
+This simple frog activity can be added to so many of your spring lesson plans.
 It works well in your frog unit, of course.
 But, it also works in your pond theme, your animal theme, and even your letter Ff theme.

 Frog Craft Supplies